ryancdickson/crp-staging/content/index.md

 For each Baseline Requirements certificate policy OID an Applicant intends to issue, the CA Owner MUST use its automation solution to issue a valid test TLS server authentication certificate (i.e., "Automation Test Certificate") intended to demonstrate its automation capabilities to the Chrome Root Program.
 Valid Automation Test Certificates MUST be renewed at least once every 30 calendar days, however, at any point, the Chrome Root Program may request more frequent renewal.
 Automation Test Certificates must be served by a publicly accessible website whose URL is disclosed to the CCADB on the corresponding intermediate certificate record.
 CA Owners are encouraged to issue "Short-lived Subscriber Certificates," as [introduced](https://cabforum.org/2023/07/14/ballot-sc-063-v4make-ocsp-optional-require-crls-and-incentivize-automation/) in Version 2.0.1 of the Baseline Requirements, for the Automation Test Certificates.

-**Beginning [FUTURE DATE: MONTH DD, YYYY]**, the Chrome Root Program will set an SCTNotAfter constraint on root CA certificates included in the Chrome Root Store for any PKI hierarchy found in violation of the above requirements.
-Once the constraint is applied, Chrome will no longer trust any certificate chaining to the root by default if it is issued more than 90 calendar days following the violation's detection.

 #### 2.4.1.
 ACME Solutions

 PKI hierarchies SHOULD support the Automatic Certificate Management Environment (ACME) protocol.
 If ACME is supported: